Print

 3. Run that notch all around the rim of the glass until the glass rim is really wet.

 5. Tip the glass over into the salt.
-Now, I always do this like a cookie cutter, twisting it around.
-Other people say that this method leads to salt getting on the inside of the glass and then falling into your drink.
-I like a bit of salt in my drink so I don’t mind.
-If you do mind, what you do instead is to hold the glass at an angle such that only the outside planes of the glass touch the salt.
+I always do this like a cookie cutter, twisting it around, because I don’t mind if some salt falls in my drink.
+If you do mind, hold the glass at an angle such that only the outside of the glass touches the salt.
 Done!
-Now, where’s that tequila???